hyperledger/toc/governing-documents/security.md

 **Discussion forum:**

-Discussions about each reported vulnerability should be carried out in the private GitHub security advisory about the vulnerability.
+Discussions about each reported vulnerability **SHOULD** be carried out in the private GitHub security advisory about the vulnerability.
 If necessary, a private channel specific to the issue may be created on the Hyperledger Discord server with invited participants added to the discussion.